Mother's Day (1980 film): Release

 Mother's Day first opened in the United States on September 19, 1980, playing on 90 screens in the New York City metropolitan area.
 It continued to screen in various U.S. cities throughout the remainder of the year, opening in Tucson, Arizona on November 7, and Los Angeles on November 14.

 The United Kingdom's film rating board (BBFC) rejected the film in 1980, banning it from distribution.
 The film was shown several times on the Horror Channel between 2005 and 2008, with no cuts but it was not passed for release on home media until 2015, when it passed uncut with an 18 certificate.

 In Australia, the film was originally passed uncut with an R 18+ in 1983 by the Australian censors but was later banned when reviewed in 1985.

 The role of Ike was erroneously credited to actor Frederick Coffin on various internet sites for years.
-Several actors from the production confirmed that the actor's true identity was Gary Pollard.
-He has allegedly passed away.
+It was confirmed on Vinegar Syndrome's 2023 4K UHD/Blu-ray release by actor Michael McCleery (Addley) that the actor's true identity was Gary Pollard.
+He has allegedly died.